CODE-AXION/blood-bank/flow.md

 *   **Serology Test Workflow:** A `blood_unit` moves from 'collected' to 'test_awaited'.
 After `serology_tests` are recorded, the `blood_unit`'s status automatically updates to 'ready_for_issue' or 'discarded'.
 *   **Blood Request to Issue Workflow:** A `blood_request` is created (by user/patient).
 An admin reviews it, finds available 'ready_for_issue' `blood_units`, possibly reserves one (`reserved_units`), performs cross-matching, and then records a `blood_issue`, updating the `blood_unit` status to 'issued'.
 *   **Donor Eligibility:** The system uses `last_donation_date` to automatically calculate `eligible_to_donate_until` for donors, helping to manage donor outreach and camp assignments.
-*   **Reporting:** Various reports (camp reports, donor reports, issue registers, patient inventory) are generated on demand by the admin, leveraging data across multiple tables.

----

-This detailed flow covers the primary interactions and internal processes required for the Blood Bank Management System, addressing all the features and modules.